tidepool-org/datica-policies-jamdocs/docs/policies.md

 The following applies to all breaches, regardless of the type of information involved in the breach.

-* Maintenance of Breach Information/Log: As described above and in addition to the reports created for each incident, Datica shall maintain a process to record or log all breaches regardless of the number of records and Customers affected.
+* Maintenance of Breach Information/Log: As described above and in addition to the reports created for each incident, Tidepool shall maintain a process to record or log all breaches regardless of the number of records and Customers affected.
 The following information should be collected/logged for each breach:

     * A description of what happened, including the date of the breach, the date of the discovery of the breach, and the number of records and Customers affected, if known.
     * A description of the types of unsecured protected health information that were involved in the breach (such as full name, Social Security number, date of birth, home address, account number, etc.), if known.
     * A description of the action taken with regard to notification of patients regarding the breach.
     * Resolution steps taken to mitigate the breach and prevent future occurrences.

-* Workforce Training: Datica shall train all members of its workforce on the policies and procedures with respect to personal information (including ePHI) as necessary and appropriate for the members to carry out their job responsibilities.
+* Workforce Training: Tidepool shall train all members of its workforce on the policies and procedures with respect to personal information (including ePHI) as necessary and appropriate for the members to carry out their job responsibilities.
 Workforce members shall also be trained as to how to identify and report breaches within the organization.
-* Complaints: Datica must provide a process for individuals to make complaints concerning the organization's patient privacy policies and procedures or its compliance with such policies and procedures.
+* Complaints: Tidepool must provide a process for individuals to make complaints concerning the organization's patient privacy policies and procedures or its compliance with such policies and procedures.
 * Sanctions: The organization shall have in place and apply appropriate sanctions against members of its workforce, Customers, and Partners who fail to comply with the privacy policies and procedures.
-* Retaliation/Waiver: Datica may not intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual for the exercise by the individual of any privacy rights.
+* Retaliation/Waiver: Tidepool may not intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual for the exercise by the individual of any privacy rights.
 The organization may not require individuals to waive their privacy rights as a condition of the provision of treatment, payment, enrollment in a health plan, or eligibility for benefits.

 Applicable Standards from the HITRUST Common Security Framework: